itschasa/luxury/README.md

 These projects are not really designed to be "plug 'n' play".
 You can attempt to run them for yourself, however I will not be providing extensive support for it.

 Pull requests editing code will not be accepted.
-However, if you want to make a PR adding more documentation, please feel free.
+However, if you want to make a PR adding more documentation or images, please feel free.

 ## Repos